Richard J. Daley: Early mayoralty

 Daley's construction of a modern Chicago rested on the commitment to racial segregation.
-Housing, highways, and schools were built to serve as barriers between White and Black neighborhoods.
-To revitalize downtown Chicago Daley worked together with business leaders to push out poor Black residents and replace them with middle class White people.
-To prevent Black people from moving into White neighborhoods, Daley oversaw the building of public housing in the form of high-rise towers like the Robert Taylor Homes that he placed within Chicago's Black ghettos.
+Housing, highways, and schools were built to serve as barriers between white and black neighborhoods.
+To revitalize downtown Chicago Daley worked together with business leaders to push out poor black residents and replace them with middle class whites.
+To prevent black people from moving into white neighborhoods, Daley oversaw the building of public housing in the form of high-rise towers like the Robert Taylor Homes that he placed within Chicago's black ghettos.
 Many were located along a single street in the ghetto of Chicago's South Side, which became known as the "State Street Corridor" and had the densest concentration of public housing in the nation.
 Daley was also responsible for routing the Dan Ryan Expressway along the neighborhood's traditional racial divide, so that it separated the State Street Corridor from the white neighborhoods of the South Side.
-Until the late 1960s in municipal elections Daley nevertheless enjoyed 70 percent support within the Black community.
-Like other ethnic groups in Chicago, Black voters offered party loyalty and votes for political patronage.
+Until the late 1960s, in municipal elections Daley nevertheless enjoyed 70 percent support within the black community.
+Like other ethnic groups in Chicago, black voters offered party loyalty and votes for political patronage.

-From late 1965 to early 1967 Mayor Daley was confronted by the Chicago Freedom Movement to improve conditions in the Black ghettos.
+From late 1965 to early 1967 Mayor Daley was confronted by the Chicago Freedom Movement to improve conditions in the black ghettos.
 On the one hand, the Chicago civil rights movement formed to fight for better schools.
 On the other hand, it advocated open housing in Chicago.
 The campaign, that became known as the Chicago Freedom Movement, was led by Martin Luther King Jr., who tried to employ the tactics of peaceful marches like he had in the South.
-Daley, with the help of Black political leaders who did not want to break with Daley's political machine and the local press, avoided violent confrontations.
+Daley, with the help of black political leaders who did not want to break with Daley's political machine and the local press, avoided violent confrontations.
 In mid-August 1966 the "Summit Agreement" was achieved through a series of meetings.
 Among other things it brought about the creation of the Leadership Council for Metropolitan Open Communities.
 While this is a contentious issue, the Chicago Freedom Movement is widely considered a failure or at best a draw.

 Daley discouraged motion picture and television filming on location in Chicago, after an episode of M Squad (aired on January 30, 1959) depicted an officer of CPD taking bribes.
 This policy lasted until the end of his term and would be reversed under later mayor Jane Byrne, when The Blues Brothers was filmed in Chicago.
-However, during his time in office movies, including Cooley High, and others were filmed in Chicago.
+However during his time in office, movies including Cooley High, and others were filmed in Chicago.